charliemikels/figura-music-player/scripts/music_player/README.md

 There is also a watcher loop that runs on the WorldTick event.
 It's job is to make sure the main event has not failed.

 By default the main loop uses the Render event to get better temporal resolution.
 (Unless the viewer is running at 20FPS, the Render event is much faster than the Tick event.)
 But the Render event doesn't always run.
-This commonly happens when the avatar is off-screen on low and default permissions, but it can also happen with some modded full-screen GUIs like Xaero's Worldmap.
+This commonly happens when the avatar is off-screen on low and default permissions, but it can also happen with some modded full-screen GUIs like Xaero's World Map.
 So all song_players are set up with a fallback event.
 By default the fallback event is the Tick event, which is usually pretty reliable, and has a high instruction limit.
 The WorldTick watcher loop is in charge of noticing when the main event fails, and to switch to the fallback.

 But there are still cases where both the main and fallback event loops stop running.
 (Maybe the Host has gone through a Nether portal, unloading their entity.)
 More than likely this will leave behind sounds that cannot be updated.
 So the watcher's second job is to preform an emergency stop when both the main and fallback events fail.